isomerpages/govtech-stp/_returning-singapore-citizen-and-pr/entry-guide.md

 A) <u>Pre-Departure COVID-19 Polymerase Chain Reaction Test (PDT)</u>

+All travellers are required to take a PDT before arrival in Singapore, except those who:
+- Are below the age of three in this calendar year; or
+- Have remained in only Category (I) and (II) country/regions in the past 21 consecutive days before departure for Singapore; or
+- Singapore Citizen entering Singapore via the Causeway or Second Link.

 <b>SCs and PRs returning to Singapore by flight or ferry</b> and <b>PRs entering Singapore via the Causeway or Second Link</b> are required to present a valid negative PDT result for entry into Singapore.
 SCs entering Singapore via the Causeway or Second Link do not need a PDT but will be subject to the prevailing travel health control measures.

 The PDT requirement does not apply to travellers below the age of three (in this calendar year), and travellers who have stayed in lower-risk countries/regions for 21 consecutive days before departure for Singapore.